Block Image

 Let's analyze the code:

-• The class is annotated with @Configuration such that it contains beans (methods annotated with @Bean).
+• The class is annotated with @Configuration, indicating that it contains one or more beans (methods annotated with @Bean).

-In the same class, create a method that acts as a producer:
+In the same class, we add a method to define a producer:

 @Bean